kitabisa/smockr/.github/pull_request_template.md

 _Place what this pull request changes and anything affected.
 If your PR block or require another PR, also need to mention here_

 ## Why are we doing this?
 Any context or related work?
-_You may put your JIRA card link or another here_
+_You may put your link or another here_

 ## Where should a reviewer start?
 _optional -- if your changes affected so much files, it is encouraged to give helper for reviewer_